jarus/flask-mongokit/docs/index.rst

     db = MongoKit(app)
     db.register([Task])

-You can see we create a model (class Task) for our document and definied a structur, a list of required fields and default values.
-Also we say that we want to use a dot notation.
-To learn more about the definition of a Document look into the `MongoKit documentation`_.
+You can see we create your document model as class *Task* which use Document from flaskext.mongokit as parent class.
+In this model we describe the structure of our document and can set a list of required fields and default values.
+The :class:`flaskext.mongokit.Document` is the same like :class:`mongokit.Document` so if you want to know more about the features of the Document class please look into the `MongoKit documentation`_.
+That you can use the document model we must register it with the connection like normal by MongoKit so we use the :meth:`~flaskext.mongokit.MongoKit.register`.

-Now we want that we can add a task over a form into our database.
+Now we need a view to add a new task like this.

 .. code-block:: python